Nexmo/station/_documentation/concepts/guides/signing-messages.md

 * Ensure that the message has not been tampered with en-route
 * Defend against interception and later replay

+## Contents

+This document covers how to use signatures with messages, both signing the messages you send and verifying that incoming messages have a correct signature.

+  - [Send messages with signatures](#use-signatures-when-sending-messages).
+Use the [client libraries](/tools) to generate and send the signed message.
+  - [Verify signatures on incoming messages](#validate-the-signature-on-incoming-messages) to ensure authenticity of the message in the incoming webhook.
+  - [Manually generate a signature](#manually-generate-a-signature) if you cannot use the existing libraries, the manual process for signature generation is included here.

 ## Use signatures when sending messages

 To send a message with a signature, you will need to use the `SIGNATURE_SECRET` instead of your `API_SECRET` when sending the message.
 You can find the signature secret and choose which signing algorithm to use by visiting the [dashboard](https://dashboard.nexmo.com).
 The default algorithm is'[MD5 hash](https://en.wikipedia.org/wiki/MD5)' and we also support `MD5 HMAC`, `SHA1 HMAC`, `SHA-256 HMAC` and `SHA-512 HMAC`.